chenxiao2402/FocusHour/README.md

 ## DESCRIPTION

 An iOS app that helps you focus and enjoy studying.
-An immature hybrid of "Forest" and "Tide".
+An immature immitation of "Forest"

 <br/>